kickstand-ui/kickstand-ui/docs/components/dropdown.md

 ## Prevent Close

 The `prevent-close` is the only custom property on the `<ks-dropdown-item>` element.
 By default, when the element or any of its contents are clicked, the drop-down will automatically close.
 Because `<ks-dropdown-item>` elements can contain more than just links or buttons (such as forms), this may not be the desired behavior.
-To prevent this from happening, setting `prevent-close` to `true` will prevent this from happening.
-Users will still be able to use the `esc` key or clicking outside of the drop-down to close the menu, but this will prevent it from closing while they click within the drop-down item.
+To prevent this from happening, set `prevent-close` to `true`.
+Users will still be able to use the `esc` key or click outside of the drop-down to close the menu but it won't close when clicking within the drop-down item.

 <div class="my-xl">
     <ks-dropdown text="Prevent Close">